Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?

-To establish the theoretical results in Section \ref{theoretical results}, the initial point $\hat{\bm w}^{(0)}$ of Algorithm \ref{algo-1} is chosen such that $|\text{supp}^+(\hat{\bm w}^{(0)})| \leq s$, where $\text{supp}^+(\hat{\bm w}^{(0)})=\{i\in[p(p-1)/2] | \hat{w}_i^{(0)}>0 \}$, and $s$ is the number of the nonzero graph weights in the true graph.
+To establish the theoretical results in Section \ref{theoretical results}, the initial point $\hat{\bm w}^{(0)}$ of Algorithm \ref{algo-1} is chosen such that $\left|\mathrm{supp}^+ \left(\hat{\bm w}^{(0)} \right) \right| \leq s$, where $s$ is the number of nonzero graph weights in the true graph.
 In other words, $\hat{\bm w}^{(0)}$ has no more than $s$ positive elements.
-Through the analysis of Algorithm \ref{algo-2} in Section \ref{theoretical results}, we will see that the sequence $\{ \bm w^{(k)}_{t} \}_{t \geq 0}$ can be guaranteed in the feasible set of \eqref{new_cost}, implying that the estimated graph must be connected (refer to the proof of Theorem \ref{theorem 4} for more details).
-Though the proposed algorithm has two loops, we prove in Section \ref{theoretical results} that for the outer loop, only $\lceil 4 \log(4 \alpha c_0^{-1}) \rceil$ iterations in Algorithm \ref{algo-1} are needed to achieve the desired order of the estimation error, where $\alpha$ and $c_0$ are two constants, independent of the dimension size $p$ and sample size $n$.
+Through the analysis of Algorithm \ref{algo-2} in Section \ref{theoretical results}, we will see that the sequence $\left\lbrace \bm w^{(k)}_{t} \right\rbrace_{t \geq 0}$ can be guaranteed in the feasible set of \eqref{new_cost}, implying that the estimated graph must be connected (refer to the proof of Theorem \ref{theorem 4} for more details).

+Though the proposed algorithm has two loops, we prove in Section \ref{theoretical results} that for the outer loop, only $\lceil 4 \log(4 \alpha c_0^{-1}) \rceil$ iterations in Algorithm \ref{algo-1} are needed to achieve the desired order of estimation error, where $\alpha$ and $c_0$ are two constants, independent of the dimension size $p$ and sample size $n$.
 For the inner loop, the projected gradient descent in Algorithm \ref{algo-2} enjoys a linear convergence rate.
 In addition, the proposed method can be extended to estimate other structured matrices such as Hankel matrices with the usage of Hankel linear operator \citep{cai2016robust,7903737}.

-\subsection{Theoretical Results}
+\section{Theoretical Results}

-We first list the assumptions needed for establishing our theorems, and then present the theoretical analysis on estimation error and algorithm convergence of the proposed method.